bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 First to understand inverted residuals, let's take a look at the basic residual block (also see my post on `ResNet <link://slug/residual-networks>`__) shown in Listing 1.
-Two notable parts of the basic residual block are the fact that we reduce the number of channels to :code:`squeeze` and then grow the number of channels with :code:`expand`.
+Two notable parts of the basic residual block are the fact that we reduce the number of channels to :code:`squeeze` in the first layer, and then grow the number of channels to :code:`expand` in the last layer.
 The squeeze operation is often known as a *bottleneck* since we have fewer channels.
 The intuition here is to reduce the number of channels so that the more expensive 3x3 convolution is cheaper.
-The other relevant part is that fact that we have the residual "skip" connection where we add the input to the result of the transformations.
+The other relevant part is that we have the residual "skip" connection where we add the input to the result of the transformations.
 Notice the residual connection connects the expanded parts :code:`x` and :code:`m3`.

 .. code-block:: Python